watzcraft/HauntingHouse/sphinx/source/part3.rst

 ~~~~~~~~~~~~~~

 "screen" is a very useful tool if you need to work at the console,
-especially via ssh.
+especially via *ssh*.
 In many cases you will wish to have another terminal
 at hand to do some related task, look up a certain file...
 This is where
 "screen" comes into play.
 It is a "virtual" console switcher, so you can
 have multiple sessions at once.